Making Tax Digital for Income Tax: what's changing?

 This guide covers the practical changes to your tax process as well as the bits that will stay the same.
 You'll see that while the method of reporting tax is changing, the core principles and payment deadlines are not.

 This guide won’t give you financial or tax advice, though.
 That’s not something we can do.
-If that’s the kind of thing you need, speak to a professional adviser.
+If that’s the kind of thing you need, speak to a professional adviser or HMRC.

 You can help yourself out by turning paper receipts into digital copies as soon as you get them and issuing invoices digitally.
 Although it’s totally up to you at what point you create digital records, as long as it’s in time for the quarterly update for that period.

-These quarterly updates are designed to give better insights into your tax affairs and what you’re responsible for paying back.
+These quarterly updates are designed to give better insights into your tax affairs and estimate the amount of income tax HMRC can expect to be paid to them for the year.

 You’ll need to update HMRC on basic details of your incomings and outgoings, but not things like adjustments and charges, unless you want to.
 So don’t think of it as submitting four separate tax returns.

 The quarterly updates are cumulative, meaning you can correct any of the numbers from earlier in the tax year in your next update, if you need to.
 After the tax year ends, you'll still submit a final return to confirm your income and expenses for the whole year are correct.
-This return will be due by the normal 31 January deadline and will include income from non-MTD sources.
+This return will be due by the usual 31 January electronic self-assessment deadline and will include income from non-MTD sources (e.g. capital gains or PAYE income).

 Making Tax Digital only changes how you report your income, not when you pay your tax.